 speaker

 Analyst, Stonegate Capital

-Thank you.
-And then just as it relates to the recycling program, is there any sense of what you're seeing in the spreading cap rates between maybe those health sale assets and what you might have in the acquisition pipeline?
+So thank you.
+And then just as it relates to the recycling program, Is there any sense of what you're seeing in the spreading cap rates between maybe those held-for-sale assets and what you might have in the acquisition pipeline?

+speaker